VijayKakda/TheWebDevelopmentBootcamp2022-Colt-Steele/README.md

 # TheWebDevelopmentBootcamp2022-Colt-Steele
-It Will include only selected exercise and websites demo piece I make
+It will include only selected exercises and websites demo piece I make